-Phase II clients continue extended care drug and alcohol addiction treatment and life skills development.
-They are also introduced to an educational planning process that ensures they are ready to pursue the educational, employment and vocational goals of their choosing.
-Our Case Managers, Vocational Coordinators, and Educational Advisers work with each client to develop an individualized extended care plan suited to their talents, needs, and desires.
+Phase II clients continue extended care mental health and drug addiction treatment and life skills development.
+They are also introduced to an educational planning process that ensures they are ready to pursue the educational, employment, and vocational goals of their choosing.
+Our Case Managers, Vocational Coordinators, and Academic Advisers work with each client to develop an individualized extended care plan suited to their talents, needs, and desires.

 Phase II clients begin learning to maintain and follow their own daily and weekly schedules.
 They begin to practice preparing meals, shopping for groceries, budgeting, attending classes and meetings, and navigating public transportation.
 They take part in leisure and adventure activities of their choice.
-At our Clinical Center, clients receive individualized drug and alcohol treatment and medication management.
+At our Clinical Center, clients receive individualized therapy and medication management.
 Toward the culmination of Phase II, the apprehension of uncertainty is giving way to the excitement of opportunity.

 Phase 2 Coordinated Services:

 Phase II Case Managers seamlessly pick up where Phase I Case Managers leave off.
-They continue leading and coordinating the client's extended care addiction treatment program and act as the central point of contact for family members.
+They continue leading and coordinating the client's extended care addiction and mental health treatment program and act as the central point of contact for family members.
 The Case Manager also helps develop the new individualized Phase II Continuing Care Plan that addresses recovery support, educational goals, employment, life skills acquisition, and family relationship building.

 Beginning in Phase II, Academic Advisors help each client identify, apply to, and register for the high school, college or university program that best matches their needs and desires.
 Optional tutoring is offered to help client with coursework.
 More information on our suite of academic support services can be found here.